A ten-minute daily meditation practice is essential for maintaining a physical, mental, emotional, and spiritual balance.

 Remaining conscious as our body falls asleep is also another technique to enter into our subconsciousness.

 We begin by lying on our back with our palms facing upwards, and our eyes closed.
 As our body enters a state of deep physical relaxation, it must validate if our mind has fallen asleep before it shuts down and no longer responds to our mind’s commands.
 It will then send a quick signal to the mind (an itch, an urge, etc.), and wait for a response.
-If no response is received (we don’t succumb to the urge), the body believes the mind has fallen asleep and also shuts down.
+If no response is received (we don’t succumb to the urge), the body believes the mind has fallen asleep and also enters a state of sleep.
 Keeping our body still during this process is extremely important in order to fool it that the mind has fallen asleep.
-Also, keeping our mind active by repeating a mantra will help us remain focus, not fall asleep, and get through those tempting urges.
+Also, keeping our mind active by repeating a mantra will help us remain focused, not fall asleep, and get through those tempting urges.

 This process can be very long, or it can be very quick if we practice it when our body is really tired (exhausted at night), or when it is deeply relaxed (after waking up in the morning).